 Philadelphia Performing Arts CS is a charter middle school in Philadelphia.
 The principal of Philadelphia Performing Arts CS is Ms Angela Corosanite.
-617 students go to Philadelphia Performing Arts CS and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
-44% of the 617 students here have subsidized lunches.
-The student to teacher ratio at Philadelphia Performing Arts CS is 13:1.
+642 children attend Philadelphia Performing Arts CS and identify primarily as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+39% of the 642 students here are paying reduced lunch prices.
+The ratio of students to teachers at Philadelphia Performing Arts CS is 13:1.
 Bregy F Amedee School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 |Students eligible for free or reduced-price lunch program||39%||39%|